omersha/omersha.github.io/_posts/2015-12-01-random-bitstreams.md

 As a final improvement, I suggest to use both $\land$ and $\lor$ at each step (e.g. first $\land$, then $\lor$).
-The additional overhead of performing 2 bitwise operations instead of 1 per block is negligible, and it allows us to get the same pseudo randomality we previously achieves using $r$ keys, by using just $\sqrt{r}$ keys.
+The additional overhead of performing 2 bitwise operations instead of 1 per block is negligible, and it allows us to get the same pseudo randomality we previously achieved using $r$ keys, by using just $\sqrt{r}$ keys.
 Specifically, if $p(M')\ge\frac{1}{2}$ we may do this with any arbitrarily choice of $p(K_\mathrm{and})$ and
 $p(K_\mathrm{or})=1-\frac{1-p(M')}{1-\frac{1}{2}p(K_\mathrm{and})}$.